stakater/mto-docs/content/installation.md

 ![image](./images/manual-approve-4.png)

-* Now the install plan will be approved and MTO console components will be installed.
+* Now the `InstallPlan` will be approved, and MTO console components will be installed.

 ## Uninstall via OperatorHub UI